david2999999/SQL/README.md

 ## Third Normal Form (3NF)
 - It is in the Second Normal form.
 - And, it doesn't have Transitive Dependency.

+## Boyce and Codd Normal Form (BCNF)
+### Boyce and Codd Normal Form is a higher version of the Third Normal form.
+This form deals with certain type of anomaly that is not handled by 3NF.
+A 3NF table which does not have multiple overlapping candidate keys is said to be in BCNF.
+For a table to be in BCNF, following conditions must be satisfied:

+- R must be in 3rd Normal Form
+- and, for each functional dependency ( X → Y ), X should be a super Key.